Nick Aldis

-Nicholas Aldis (born 6 November 1986) is an English professional wrestler, he is best known for his time in the National Wrestling Alliance (NWA).
-He is also known for his time in Impact Wrestling under the ring name Magnus.
+Nicholas Harry Aldis (born 6 November 1986) is an English professional wrestler.
+He is signed to WWE, where he is a producer and the on-screen general manager of the SmackDown brand.
+He is best known for his tenure in Total Nonstop Action Wrestling (TNA) under the ring name Magnus from 2008 to 2015, and the National Wrestling Alliance (NWA) from 2017 to 2022.

-Aldis made his debut on the British independent circuit in 2004 before signing with his first major wrestling company Total Nonstop Action (TNA) in 2008.
-During his seven-year tenure there, he won the TNA World Heavyweight Championship once becoming the first British-born world champion in TNA history along with becoming a three-time tag team champion TNA World Tag Team Championship twice and the IWGP Tag Team Championship once.
-At Ring Ka King he won the RKK World Heavyweight Championship in 2011.
+Aldis made his debut on the British independent circuit in 2004 before signing with his first major contract with TNA in 2008.
+During his seven-year tenure there, he won the TNA World Heavyweight Championship once, becoming the first British-born world champion in the company's history along with becoming a three-time tag team champion, winning the TNA World Tag Team Championship twice and the IWGP Tag Team Championship once.
+At Ring Ka King in 2011, he won the RKK World Heavyweight Championship.

-Immediately after leaving TNA in 2015, Aldis signed with Jeff Jarrett’s new promotion Global Force Wrestling.
-Aldis would win a tournament to become the inaugural GFW Global Champion.
-Aldis would be the longest reigning champion in the title's history.
-In 2017, Aldis briefly returned to TNA now Impact Wrestling due to their new partnership with GFW, dropping the title and leaving the company later that year.

-In late 2017, Nick Aldis signed with the National Wrestling Alliance (NWA), under the new management run by Billy Corgan and would soon win the NWA Worlds Heavyweight Championship, a title he would win twice, becoming the second British-born wrestler to hold that championship (after Gary Steele).
-In total, Nick Aldis is a four-time world champion in wrestling.
+Immediately after leaving TNA in 2015, Aldis signed with Global Force Wrestling (GFW), where he was the inaugural GFW Global Champion and subsequently became the longest-reigning champion in the title's history.
+In 2017, Aldis briefly returned to TNA, now Impact Wrestling, due to their new partnership with GFW, dropping the title and leaving the company later that year.
+He then signed with the NWA and would soon after win the NWA World's Heavyweight Championship, a title he would hold twice, becoming the second British wrestler to hold that championship (after Gary Steele), making him a four-time world champion in professional wrestling.
+Aldis then left the NWA in late 2022 and briefly returned to Impact Wrestling in 2023 before departing the company in July and subsequently began working for WWE in August.

-He also appeared on the United Kingdom revival of Gladiators, where he was known by the name Oblivion.
-He was also a co-presenter of Britain's Strongest Man on Challenge TV in the United Kingdom.
+Aldis also appeared in the 2008 revival of Gladiators, where he was known as Oblivion.
+He was also a co-presenter of Britain's Strongest Man on Challenge TV.

+Early life

+Nicholas Harry Aldis was born on 6 November 1986 in Docking, Norfolk.
+Before training to be a wrestler, Aldis became proficient in swimming and tennis; he then began bodybuilding, which ultimately led to him becoming a professional wrestler.

+In 2008 he made several appearances on Gladiators under the name "Oblivion" along with fellow professional wrestler Mason Ryan under the name "Goliath".